nainnabilah/Academic-Projects-2022-2024-/Tic-Tac-Toe Game/README.md

 6. **End of Game**:
    - If a player wins or the game ends in a tie, the game prompts the players to either restart or exit.

-## Future Enhancements

-- **AI Player**: Implement an AI opponent that can play against the user.
-- **Graphical User Interface**: Develop a GUI version of the game for a more interactive experience.
-- **Score Tracking**: Keep track of scores across multiple games.

 ## License

 This project is open-source and available under the MIT License.
 Feel free to modify and distribute it as you like.